-“E. Todd Wheeler’s dedication to innovation defined a whole generation of healthcare design, and continues to influence the profession today,” says Phil Harrison, CEO of Perkins+Will.
+“E. Todd Wheeler’s dedication to innovation defined a whole generation of healthcare design, and continues to influence the profession today,” says Phil Harrison, CEO of Perkins and Will.
 “His work, which included more than 70 completed hospitals and nine schools of medicine, boldly charted new territory and set a precedent for progressive, outside-the-box thinking.
 Our fellowship aims to continue his legacy through the work of a new generation of innovative healthcare designers.”

 The Fellowship: Continuing Wheeler’s Legacy

 - Is the effect of the physical environment on human beings adverse or favorable?
 Can it be measured?

 - Can a hospital building possess the quality of living things, such as flexibility, adaptability, mobility, resilience, the ability to grow, to regenerate itself?

 - What does the future hold?

 How the Fellowship Works

 Up to six graduate interns per calendar year will be awarded the E. Todd Wheeler fellowship.
-They will work out of one or more Perkins+Will studios globally under the direction of a healthcare design leader.
+They will work out of one or more Perkins and Will studios globally under the direction of a healthcare design leader.
 Fellows will also have the opportunity to meet and network with each other.
 The firm is committed to advancing diversity and inclusion in the design industry, and every effort will be made to ensure the group of fellows is as diverse as possible.

-“The E. Todd Wheeler Healthcare Fellowship offers graduates of architecture and interior design programs an exceptional opportunity: The chance to continue their research while also gaining professional design experience alongside some of the field’s most accomplished healthcare professionals,” says Robin Guenther, principal.
+“The E. Todd Wheeler Health Fellowship offers graduates of architecture and interior design programs an exceptional opportunity: The chance to continue their research while also gaining professional design experience alongside some of the field’s most accomplished healthcare professionals,” says Robin Guenther, principal.